lanl-ansi/NeurISE/README.md

 [1] Abhijith, J., Lokhov, A., Misra, S., and Vuffray, M., Learning of Discrete Graphical Models with Neural Networks, NeurIPS 2020.

 [2] Hagberg, Aric, Pieter Swart, and Daniel S Chult.
 Exploring network structure, dynamics, and function using NetworkX.
 No. LA-UR-08-05495; LA-UR-08-5495.
 Los Alamos National Lab.(LANL), Los Alamos, NM (United States), 2008.

+## License

+This code is provided under a BSD license as part of the Optimization, Inference and Learning for Advanced Networks project, C18014.